opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 #### Workers

 The `workers` setting determines the number of threads that are used by Data Prepper to process requests from the buffer.
 We recommend that you set `workers` based on the CPU utilization.
-This value can be higher than available processors, as Data Prepper spends significant input/output time when sending data to OpenSearch.
+This value can be higher than the number of available processors, because Data Prepper spends significant input/output time when sending data to OpenSearch.

 #### Heap